-In the current crisis caused by the Coronavirus, as experienced by higher education, there are many students who need help.
+There are many students who need help in higher education.
 Lately, I've been thinking about the question, "How do we as school leaders know who needs that help?"

 Watch this short 4-minute SmarterReflections video to learn more about how we can answer that question and the tools needed to know which students are in need of assistance.